mathspp/mathspp/pages/02.blog/01.problems/p004-solvability-of-the-water-buckets/item.en.md

 ---
 metadata:
     description: This blog post contains a problem related to the riddle of the water buckets and a setting in which it is impossible to solve.
-title: "Problem #004 - solvability of the water buckets"
+title: 'Problem #004 - solvability of the water buckets'
 ---

 In [this post][wbr post] I talked about the riddle of the water buckets.
 Now I challenge you to prove that in some situations it is _impossible_ to solve it!